askomics/flaskomics/docs/data.md

 ### Entity URI

-The first column of the file will manage the entity itself : the column name will become the entity name, and the values will become the entity **URI**.
+The first column of the file will manage the entity itself : the column name will become the entity name, and the values will become the entity's instances **URIs**.
-The **URI** will be created as follows :
+**URIs** will be created as follows :

 * If the value is an **URL**, it will be integrated as it is.
 * If the value is a [CURIE](https://www.w3.org/TR/2010/NOTE-curie-20101216/), it will be transformed into an URL before integration.
 The list of managed CURIE formats is available [here](https://github.com/askomics/flaskomics/blob/master/askomics/libaskomics/prefix.cc.json).